Please screenshot this page and send it to info@mim-essay.com

 To apply to your student visa, you can reach out to either a French consulate in your region or apply through Campus France (an institution supporting higher education in France, having a local office in nearly all nations worldwide).
 Some countries will, thus, first require you to register with Campus France to obtain your student visa.

-You will be required to schedule an in-person interview/appointment through the official website of the French consulate in your region; you can check the online calendar that displays the available dates and hours.
-Try scheduling the date of the appointment at least 90 days prior to your departure to France.
+You will be required to schedule an in-person interview/appointment through the official website of the French consulate in your region; you can check the online calendar, which displays the available dates and hours.
+Try scheduling the appointment date at least 90 days prior to your departure to France.
+Additionally, you can check the Visa SOP guide to draft a better statement of purpose for your Visa application.

 How to apply for a student visa for France

-To apply for your France student visa, you will first need to contact the French consulate in your home country and present them with the following documentation, when requested:
+To apply for your student visa for france, you will first need to contact the French consulate in your home country and present them with the following documentation when requested:

 Working in France with a French student visa